 Got super-sensitive skin?
-This ultra-gentle oil is similar to jojoba in that it's rich in vitamins A and E and deeply cleanses the skin without breaking you out.
-Plus, it's incredibly mild and hypoallergenic, meaning it's safe to use even on the most temperamental skin types.
+This ultra-gentle oil is similar to jojoba in that it's rich in vitamins A and E and promises to deeply cleanse the skin without breaking you out.
+Plus, it's incredibly mild, meaning it's safe to use even on the most temperamental skin types.
 "If you are choosing some sort of oil as a makeup remover, choose one that is cold pressed and unrefined," says Hayag.
 "In other methods of manufacturing, chemicals used to extract the oil can bind to it and lead to a lesser quality oil."

 Witch hazel is derived from the witch hazel plant, also known as Hamamelis virginiana.
-It is known to relieve inflammation, fights acne, and shrinks pores.
+It is known to relieve inflammation and fights acne.

 Want the benefits of more than one ingredient without any dyes, fragrances, or preservatives?
 You'll be hard-pressed to find a makeup remover more natural than this one.
 Its ingredient list includes five good-for-you items: Argan oil, apricot oil, jojoba oil, sunflower oil, and rosemary extract.

 Figueroa also recommends cucumber paste "as it gently exfoliates the skin while having anti- inflammatory properties to help soothe the skin.
 You can make this at home or I love to use the Cucumber Herbal Conditioning Cleanser by Kiehls."